 It’s ok to ask direct questions about your child’s suicidal thought.
 Find out if your child has a plan, means to execute the plan, a timeframe in mind and the intention to carry it out.
 People at the highest risk for committing suicide have these details worked out.
 If you assess your child to have an imminent risk, calling 911 or taking your child to the ER or crisis stabilization hospital to be further assessed is recommended.
 For Georgia residents, Behavioral Health Link (BHL) is a resource which offers immediate help to people experiencing a mental health crisis anytime day or night.
 The Georgia Crisis and Access Line is a toll-free number which will help connect people to the appropriate level of service.
 The Georgia Crisis and Access Line (GCAL) number is (800) 715-4225.

 If your child has suicidal thoughts without active plans, an outpatient mental health facility and/or professional should be contacted right away.
-Hillside’s outpatient clinic in Atlanta, GA has clinicians who are skilled in working with children and adolescents who struggle with suicidal ideations.
+Hillside’s Day Treatment and Intensive Outpatient in Atlanta, GA has clinicians who are skilled in working with children and adolescents who struggle with suicidal ideations.

 Residential Treatment Centers for Depression